A la Carte

 High School Level

-In keeping with the classical model, high school classes, particularly History and Literature/Composition, are designed to complement the content of other courses.
+In keeping with the classical model, high school classes, in particular Literature/Composition and History, are designed to complement the content of other courses.
 Classes are offered individually with the recommendation of enrolling students in all courses to give them the most benefit and full exposure to the integrated content.
+Classes are provided on a rotational basis, based on enrollment.
+Students who attend ACTS for the full four years will have an opportunity to take all of the below classes.

 Bridget Johnson